-A strange collective of women across a wide generational range provide a comforting shell within which Dorothy burrows.
+A strange collective of women across a wide generational range provide a comforting shell Dorothy burrows within.
 One teenage woman drops off radical, revolutionary posters and mantras on days she keeps company with Dorothy or her daughter.
-Another, a head-wrapped mother figure, doles out slices of much-appreciated sweet potato pie over sage wisdoms brewed within an abnormally-deep Black political consciousness.
+Another, a head-wrapped mother figure, doles out slices of much-appreciated sweet potato pie over sage wisdom brewed within a deep Black political consciousness.
 And Dorothy’s more contemporary friend Molly (Cora Lee Day), part she-devil and part feminist preacher, appears most regularly out of nowhere.
-Molly carries an odd assortment of items to define her hard-won originality in a world where Blacks are forced into a monolithic tableau: liquor bottles she gives Dorothy despite welfare rules against it, cigarettes that operate like extra fingers, a blonde wig as her trophy for winning the fight a loveless love triangle brings.
+Molly carries an odd assortment of items to define her hard-won originality in a world where Blacks are forced into a monolithic tableau: liquor bottles she gives Dorothy despite welfare rules against it, cigarettes as common as fingers, and a blonde wig as her trophy for winning the fight a love triangle brings.

-Then, Bush Mama’s unpredictable, schizophrenic, jarring visual and audio compositions struck me next.
-When I watch Bush Mama, I feel like I am inside the mind of a woman driven insane by catalysts that have nothing to do with who she is or who she should have been: and everything to do with the forces around her, and they her will like her better if she is insane.
+Then Bush Mama’s unpredictable, schizophrenic, jarring visual and audio compositions struck me next.
+When I watch Bush Mama, I feel like I am inside the mind of a woman driven insane by catalysts that have nothing to do with who she is or who she should have been but everything to do with the forces around her, and they all will like her better if she is insane.
 In that way, it does not remind me of a Black love affair I have rarely seen on film.
 It becomes a reluctant, nebulous Black horror read such as Beloved.

 Gerima introduces Dorothy sitting in a chair as if on trial.
-She must answer to society, her loved ones and herself for being poor, fertile, alcoholic and…poor and fertile.
-After seeing the movie more than a few times, I am still unsure whether this early circle of verbal abuse and tribal intervention really happened in Dorothy’s life or if it is our early introduction to her tendency to have flashbacks to the past, imagine violence in the present moment and disassociate from ongoing mass abuse she has grown accustomed to.
+She must answer to society, her loved ones and herself for being poor, fertile, alcoholic and… poor and fertile.
+After seeing the movie more than a few times, I am still unsure whether this early circle of verbal abuse and tribal intervention really happened in Dorothy’s life or if it is our early introduction to her tendency to disassociate from ongoing mass abuse she has grown accustomed to.
 She is not stoned like Mary Magdelene.
 She is not burned at the stake, nor given a scarlet letter.
 Her body appears immune to persecution, yet her mind is not.
 Methodical mental torture takes the place of bodily transgress.
 By the end, it is her daughter’s body that is subject to such pain in an event that would have made for a much-lesser character and story if Dorothy herself had endured it.

-After Gerima sets a tone to allow Dorothy’s ongoing mental stoning to play as par for the course to her film’s watchers , the love story begins.
+After Gerima sets a tone to allow Dorothy’s ongoing mental stoning to play as par for the course to her viewers, the love story begins.
 T.C. is home.
 He surprises Dorothy with plans to get a job to make a victorious and unheard of $150 a week.
-Dorothy consoles him with nightmares.
-The entire family eats government-subsidized dinner together.
+Dorothy consoles him through his nightmares.
+The entire family eats a government-subsidized dinner together.
 Suddenly, T.C. disappears and winds up in a jail cell.
 Viewers are unsure why.
 It does not matter.
 With the strong masculine balance to her oppressed feminine psyche suddenly absent, and a best friend to dance with and skip through the streets holding, Dorothy goes mad.

-Dorothy becomes pregnant again, as a woman in love with her first child’s father might.
+Before T.C. left, Dorothy got pregnant again.
 The welfare regulators pressure her to abort the child out of shame; she has created another poor, Black mouth to feed.
 Ordinary objects personify into visceral touchstones to the life she has lost: married, happy, in possession of a nice home, with the power to speak out, without pressure to wait three long hours in the unemployment office just to hear there are no jobs.
 She stares out of the window alone to remember a time that T.C. pushed her to dance in their living room without any music.
 She finishes repairing her daughter’s dress to hang it beside an overcoat she once wore on a night she walked with T.C.
 She imagines a liquor bottle as a murder weapon when a Caribbean social worker lectures her into abortion; in her mind, she will smash the glass bottle to the woman’s head.
 In reality, she is prostrate.
 She looks to a poster of an African “Bush Mama,” with a rifle and her child in a sling, as if these are real people she should really talk to.
 Later on, Black films such as Gerima’s own 1993 speculative slave film Sankofa, 1997’s Eve’s Bayou (Kasi Lemmons) and 1998’s Beloved (Jonathan Demme) would bypass the urban violence “hood” film which had Black filmmakers accosted for violent messages.
-These aforementioned films would centralize Blacks’ minds and spirits as the rotted foci of violence and horror, suffered as such only because of American sociological standing its characters could barely live through.
+These aforementioned films would centralize Blacks’ minds and spirits as the rotted focus of violence and horror, suffered as such only because of low American standing its characters can barely live through.

 Bush Mama.
 Directed by Haile Gerima.
 Released in 1979.
 Running time: 97 minutes.